 Using the NAD Schema as a blueprint, it was easy to visually build out the form with matching field names, standard choice list values, and appropriate visibility and requirement conditions.

 One of the biggest challenges we faced was working with the existing NAD extract.
-All 45.5 million address points have been loaded into an ESRI File Geodatabase, which is made available for download.
+All 45.5 million address points are loaded into an ESRI File Geodatabase available for download.
 Working with this massive file is nearly impossible, but we were able to use FME to extract a subset of the records for ZIP Code 20746 (Suitland, MD) and we exported these ~7k records into a CSV file for import into our Fulcrum app.

-The NAD specification includes a field for the U.S. National Grid (USNG) coordinates of the address.
-The USNG is a nationally consistent grid-based reference system designed to “increase the interoperability of location services with printed map products”.
+The NAD specification includes a field that provides the U.S. National Grid (USNG) coordinates for each address.
+The USNG, a nationally consistent grid-based reference system, increases the interoperability of location services with printed map products.
 We were able to calculate the USNG coordinates in the data collection form by integrating an open source JavaScript library using Fulcrum Data Events.

 We also added USDA NAIP Imagery and USNG Grids as custom layers to provide additional context in the field.